Frank Chu: Sign texts

-At some point prior to May 17th, 2022, Frank Chu began to include Donald Trump among the former presidents mentioned in his grievances and combines "galaxies" and "populations" in the same sign.
+At some point prior to May 17, 2022, Frank Chu began to include Donald Trump among the former presidents mentioned in his grievances and combines "galaxies" and "populations" in the same sign.
 In addition to the customary all caps colored block lettering, Frank Chu has also taken to augmenting his signs with handwritten updates.

 Exhibitions

-Frank Chu has exhibited his serial protest signs in exhibitions, including "Frank Chu" at the Planetarium, Vilnius (2014); "Portable Holes", which took place in the San Francisco Pavilion during the 9th Shanghai Biennale, Shanghai, China (2012); "Sõida tasa üle silla (Ride gently over the bridge)" at Galerii Noorus during the ART IST KUKU NU UT Festival in Tartu, Estonia (2012); and "Psymulation: Reenactments of the Present" at Photo Epicenter in San Francisco, US (2008).
+Frank Chu has exhibited his serial protest signs in exhibitions, including "Frank Chu" at the Planetarium in Vilnius, Lithuania (2014); "Portable Holes", which took place in the San Francisco Pavilion during the 9th Shanghai Biennale, Shanghai, China (2012); "Sõida tasa üle silla (Ride gently over the bridge)" at Galerii Noorus during the ART IST KUKU NU UT Festival in Tartu, Estonia (2012); and "Psymulation: Reenactments of the Present" at Photo Epicenter in San Francisco, US (2008).
 His work was the subject of "Jretdrostrenikal Exhibitions", an exhibition at Objectif Exhibitions, in Antwerp, Belgium.

 Awards

 Frank Chu has received the following awards: